Intelligent Progress Rollup: How Rhythms Calculates Parent Progress

 Open the parent OKR

-Click the weight icon next to each child
+Click the weight button next to each child (it displays the current percentage)

 Enter a custom weight percentage (0-100%)